AmirHam-Za/nested-list/README.md

 npm run start
 ```

-#### 4 Navigate to the link to view the application in the browser:
+#### 4 Navigate to this link to view the application in the browser:
 ```bash
 http://localhost:4200
 ```